 Music & Movement is a class that helps your youngster ages 3-5 learn (or continue) to love music!
 In Music & Movement, we learn about music from around the world by seeing and playing many different instruments.
 We experiment with drums, jingle bells, rhythm sticks, maracas, and other instruments.
 Hearing musical stories and dancing with scarves and balloons makes actually learning about music and music vocabulary fun!

 Music & Movement classes meet on Thursdays.
 While the classes are offered a la carte, they are considered part of the Suzuki Strings curriculum so please refer to the Suzuki Strings schedule for complete details including starting date – classes will meet on weeks when “Group Classes” listed.

 Toddler Music and Dance is a class designed to foster musical play between you and your toddler (ages 1-3).
 Using simple musical instruments, songs, movement, and stories, this class brings the magic of music to children.
 Exposing children to a variety of colors, sounds, and textures at an early age creates neural connections, or pathways, between the cells in their brains.
 These connections help children with all aspects of school, including math and reading.
 Listening to music is good, but participating in musical activities with your child is a gift you can give your child to last them a lifetime.

-The Toddler Music & Dance class meets at 4:00 – 4:30p.m. on Thursdays in room 137 of the Performing & Fine Arts Building.
+The Toddler Music & Dance class meets on Thursdays.

 Reading music classes Accordion Closed